Facebook Pixel

 What is the LCS Summer Academy’s policy on the use of mobile phones?
 Are campers allowed to use them while at the Summer Academy?

-To encourage healthy sleeping habits, all LCS Summer Academy and Program campers are required to turn in their technology to the residential staff on duty prior to lights out.
+To encourage healthy sleeping habits, all campers and students are required to turn in their technology to the residential staff on duty before lights out.

-In case of an emergency and/or if you need to get a hold of your child, we will provide our emergency phone number closer to the program start.
+In case of an emergency and/or if you need to get a hold of your campers, we will provide our emergency phone number closer to the program start.

-Currently, no bussing is available for summer day students.
-If the number of day students makes it viable, we would consider providing bussing from a central pick-up in Peterborough at an additional cost.
+Currently, no bussing is available for summer day campers or students.
+If the number of day campers or students makes it viable, we would consider providing bussing from a central pick-up in Peterborough at an additional cost.

 What is the dress code while on campus?